kiana-S/StartGGElo/README.md

 - MacOS: `~/Library/Application Support/startrnr`
 - Linux: `~/.config/startrnr`

-There are few reasons to access this directory directly, but you can if you want to transfer your datasets between computers.
+This directory can be used to store the authentication token, which is required for using StartRNR.

-## RNR system basics
+## Details - The RNR System

-*For more information on StartRNR's rating system, see the [details page](DETAILS.md).*
+*For more information on RNR, see the [details page](DETAILS.md).*